julien-amar/hacking-journey/0x09 - User permissions/README.md

 # User permission

-Current identity can be retrieved through `id` & `groups` command.
+Current authenticated user identity can be retrieved through `id` & `groups` commands.
-All identity related information, is spread accross several files.
+On Linux, all identity related information, is spread accross several files.

 ## Users

 User database is accessible through `/etc/passwd`, it is structured this way:
 * **Username**: It is used when user logs in.
 It should be between 1 and 32 characters in length.
 * **Password**: An x character indicates that encrypted password is stored in /etc/shadow file.
-Please note that you need to use the passwd command to computes the hash of a password typed at the CLI or to store/update the hash of the password in /etc/shadow file.
+Please note that you need to use the passwd command to computes the hash of a password typed at the CLI or to store/update the hash of the password in `/etc/shadow` file.
 * **User ID (UID)**: Each user must be assigned a user ID (UID).
 UID 0 (zero) is reserved for root and UIDs 1-99 are reserved for other predefined accounts.
 Further UID 100-999 are reserved by system for administrative and system accounts/groups.
-* **Group ID (GID)**: The primary group ID (stored in /etc/group file)
+* **Group ID (GID)**: The primary group ID (stored in `/etc/group` file)
 * **User ID Info**: The comment field.
 It allow you to add extra information about the users such as user’s full name, phone number etc. This field use by finger command.
 * **Home directory**: The absolute path to the directory the user will be in when they log in.
 If this directory does not exists then users directory becomes /
 * **Command/shell**: The absolute path of a command or shell (/bin/bash).
 Typically, this is a shell.
 Please note that it does not have to be a shell.